My name is Heath Little but everyone calls me Little Heath .

-Ten or 12 years ago , I met an old bloke doing a landscape painting on the side of the road which runs from Cobar to Gunderbooka .
-He told me he was once a gold prospector who had struck it rich when he found some nuggets up behind Hill End .
-Which enabled him to retire and live the dream and be an artist .
+Ten or 12 years ago , I met an old bloke doing a landscape painting on the side of a road which runs from Cobar to Gunderbooka .
+I thought he was crazy standing out in the middle of nowhere.
+He told me he was a gold prospector who had struck it rich when he found some nuggets up behind Hill End in NSW .
+This good fortune enabled him to retire and live the dream and wander around the outback painting the scenery.
 Any way he called himself a " plein air " landscape artist and was trained at the Julian Ashton art school when he was younger .

-Someone said I am a colourist which sounds right , cause out here in the bush , colours are rich and vibrant with amazing sunsets and sunrises .
+Someone said I am a colourist which sounds right , cause out here in the arid zone , colours are rich and vibrant with amazing sunsets and sunrises .

 Your Artist in the bush ,